Soul food health trends

-Soul food is a kind of African American cuisine that encompasses a variety of fried, roasted, and boiled food dishes consisting of chicken and pork meats, sweet potatoes, corn, leafy greens and other vegetables.
+Soul food is a kind of African American cuisine that encompasses a variety of fried, roasted, and boiled food dishes consisting of chicken and pork, sweet potatoes, corn, leafy greens and other vegetables.
 Soul food has long been embedded in African American culture, but pushes towards healthy eating habits, for both physical and mental health, have adapted soul food cuisine to fit within health trends.
-This article will describe modifications of traditional soul food within health trends, including soul food with low carb, soul food with low sugar, soul food with low fat, soul food for vegan and soul food in gluten-free.
+This article describes modifications of traditional soul food within health trends, including soul food with low carb, soul food with low sugar, soul food with low fat, soul food for vegan and soul food in gluten-free.

 The culture and history of soul food

 Being one kind of traditional cuisine of American Americans in the Southern U.S, soul food is also described as "seductive, satisfying, filling, spicy, high-fat, spiritual, traditional cuisine of Black Americans, especially southern Blacks".
 Soul food cuisine evolves from a long history of slavery, persecution and segregation against Black Americans.
 To produce the distinctive African American cuisine, enslaved workers that were brought to the USA combined their West African cooking methods with European and Native American cuisine patterns in a process known as Creolization.
 African Americans often had to cook with whatever foods that were accessible to them, developing eating habits that were distinct from wealthier white Americans.